Pederasty in ancient Greece: Athens

 Many of the practices described above concern Athens, while Attic pottery is a major source for modern scholars attempting to understand the institution of pederasty.
 In Athens, as elsewhere, pederastia appears to have been characteristic of the aristocracy.
 The age of youth depicted has been estimated variously from 12 to 18.

-However, both Xenophon and Plato has Socrates advocating for chaste pederastic relationships.
-A number of Athenian laws addressed the pederastic relationship.
+During the period of democracy in Athens, the practice of pederasty was subjected to scrutiny and was received with lesser acceptance as it was associated with aristocracy and outmoded thinking.
+According to Jennifer Larson, "Aristophanes' satirical description of the proclivities of Marathon veterans, penned nearly seventy years after the famous battle, suggests that jokes satirizing the old-fashioned brand of pederasty were well received by Athenian audiences, and most references to pederasty in his comedies are negative".
+Among elite men, having been an eromenos created a political liability, for such men could be easily accused of having prostituted themselves.

 The Greek East

 Unlike the Dorians, where an older male would usually have only one erômenos (younger boy), in the east a man might have several erômenoi over the course of his life.
 Poems of Alcaeus indicate that the older male would customarily invite his erômenos to dine with him.

 Crete

 Greek pederasty was seemingly already institutionalized in Crete at the time of Thaletas, which included a "Dance of Naked Youths".
 It has been suggested both Crete and Sparta influenced Athenian pederasty.